ecomni/m2-webp/README.md

 The module offers a few configs, in the `Ecomni/WebP` panel.
 - `ecomni_webp/general/enabled` Enables the cron.
 - `ecomni_webp/general/max_products_per_run` Cron batch size, default 50.
+(Only affects the product cron, other crons are not batched)
 - `ecomni_webp/general/quality` Conversion quality used by cwebp, default 80.
 (Range: 1/100)

-Note that the patches that allow you to save webp images in the admin, are always active when you have this module installed.
+Note that the patches that allow you to save webp images in the admin are always active when you have this module installed.
 The config only controls the cronjobs.

 ## Requirements